silvikzu/silvikzu.github.io/_posts/2021-05-15-volviendo.md

 ---

-I've been trying to get back into the world of programming for several years after a long time away.
-Obligations, children, and other everyday things made me stay away, but always wanting to return to this exciting world.
+I've been trying to get back into the world of programming for several years, after a long time away.
+Obligations, children, and other everyday things kept me away, but I always wanted to return to this exciting world.

-It was and remains a challenge for me to get into the world of Object Orientation, to change the mentality of the procedural since I come from a very different programming, C, also exciting.
+It was and remains a challenge for me to get into the world of Object Orientation, to change the procedural mindset since I come from a very different programming language background, C, which is also exciting.

 I made up my mind, started doing online courses, reading documentation, watching videos and all that helped me and it's helping me lose my fear.
-It's a whole world totally different from what I left in its moment.
+It's a whole world totally different from what I left back in the day.

 With the help of my mentor [@kzu](https://github.com/kzu) 😊, I was able to get into .NET C# and discover how it progressed and the magic it has.
 Everything changed, the tools that make the programmer's life easier and write less code, make it more efficient.

-Years I missed that sense of satisfaction and gratification that causes you to be involved in the world of programming.
+For years I missed that sense of satisfaction and gratification that comes from being involved in the world of programming.

 Let's code 😊